Danp04/danp04.github.io/docs/GitHub Pages/Static_site_generators.md

    **📝 Note:** the file *index.md* is your starting point for the formation of the web page.

 ### Configuring Jekyll
-To start working with Jekyll you need to use appropriate template named *just-the-docs*.
-You can fully modify it only when you make a copy to your repository.
+To start working you need to use appropriate template.
+Select the theme *just-the-docs*.
+You can fully modify it only when you make *a copy* to your repository.

+   **📝 Note:** Jekyll has an extensive theme selection system.
+You can work on a copy of already exisiting template or develop your own.
+Thanks to *just-the-docs* template you will focus more on the quality of your writing.

 To copy *just-the-docs* template to your repository follow the steps below:
 1. In the top left corner on Github.com search for *just-the-docs* repository and open it.